Hangul: Colonial period

 In 1910, Korea was colonized by the Empire of Japan.
 The Korean language and script saw varying degrees of repression during the colonial period.
-After the 1919 March First Movement protests, the Japanese colonial government eased suppression of Korean culture in a phenomenon now dubbed cultural rule.
+After the 1919 March First Movement protests, the Japanese colonial government temporarily eased suppression of Korean culture in a phenomenon now dubbed cultural rule.
 Hangul use and reform significantly expanded as a result.

 This period saw significant orthographic reform efforts.
 The colonial Government-General of Chōsen published the first Hangul orthography to be put in common practice in 1912 (revised in 1921 and 1930).
-The Korean Language Society (KLS) published its landmark 1933 Unified Hangul Orthography (UHO).
-The orthographies of both North and South Korea are currently based on this one.
+In 1933, the Korean Language Society (KLS) published its landmark Unified Hangul Orthography (UHO).
+The orthographies of both North and South Korea are derivatives of this one.
 These orthographies ended the use of the vowel ㆍ, although that vowel's sound had long since disappeared from the language.
 The KLS also established Hangul Day in 1926.
 With the rise of the Second Sino-Japanese War, colonial repression of Hangul and the Korean language increased.
 The KLS was arrested en masse and tortured beginning in 1942.
 Hangul reform activity significantly slowed until the 1945 liberation.

 The Korean diaspora also participated in significant Hangul reform efforts.
-Koryo-saram (Koreans of the Russian Empire and Soviet Union) published a number of orthographic reforms, although their use of Hangul declined especially after they were subjected to a 1937 forced migration.
+Koryo-saram (Koreans of the Russian Empire and mainland Soviet Union) published a number of orthographic reforms, although their use of Hangul declined especially after they were subjected to a 1937 forced migration.
 The first Hangul typewriter was invented in 1913 by Korean-American Wonic Leigh (이원익; Yi Wŏnik).

 Liberation and division

 1945 saw the liberation of Korea from colonial rule, as well as its division.
 Soon after the liberation, use of Hangul began to diverge between the Koreas.
 Both Koreas continued orthographic reform efforts.
 North Korea's current Compendium of Korean Language Norms was published in 1966 and revised a number of times.
 South Korea's Hangeul Orthography was published in 1989.
 The South Korean language regulator National Institute of Korean Language was established in 1991.

-Soon after the liberation, both North and South Korea pushed to increase literacy, which had remained low during the colonial period.
+Both North and South Korea pushed to increase literacy, which had remained low during the colonial period.
 Within a decade, a significant majority of Koreans in both Koreas became literate in at least Hangul.
 The Koreas also pushed to eliminate Hanja from writing.
 North Korea eliminated Hanja in 1949, although it continued to be used and taught thereafter.
 South Korea oscillated between the elimination and preservation of Hanja for decades afterwards.
 In the 1990s, newspapers switched to using mostly Hangul.

 The 1960s saw the rise of computers and the computerization of Hangul in South Korea.
 Such efforts lacked a standard until 1974, when KS C 5601 (predecessor to the current KS X 1001) was published.
 In 1995, South Korea adopted ISO 10646-1, the Universal Coded Character Set, as its standard, in KS C 5700.